Lorenz302/Lorenz302/README.md

 - 👀 I’m interested in cat
 - 🌱 I’m currently learning cat
 - 💞️ I’m looking to collaborate on cats
 - 📫 How to reach me via cat
-- 😄 Pronouns: he she we him her they transabled translucent transformer transaction translation transfer
 - ⚡ Fun fact: cat

 <!---